 Nope… she wasn’t going to turn the music down.
-She said, “We booked this space and we payed for it, so I’m going to run my class how I always run it.”
+She said, “We booked this space and we paid for it, so I’m going to run my class how I always run it.”

-“But, I also booked this space and payed for it!”
+“But, I also booked this space and paid for it!”
 I said.
 It was no use.
 She was stubborn as a mule.

 I went back upstairs, hoping that maybe she would change her mind.
 She agreed to reduce the sound until her class started at 9, so we had a few minutes of peace.
 Then… 9 o’clock and the music started again.
 Loud, pseudo-Polynesian/island drum music.

 We had to do something.
-It wasn’t just sound in the background, it was impossible to hear the person next to you speaking!
+It wasn’t just sound in the background, it was impossible to hear the person next to you speak!

-This time, we ALL went down stairs.
-There were about 5 or 6 woman in her class, all dressed in hula sarongs, swaying their hips to the Polynesian music.
+This time, we ALL went downstairs.
+There was about 5 or 6 women in her class, all dressed in hula sarongs, swaying their hips to the Polynesian music.
 They could have easily swayed their hips in the same way, with music that was half of the volume.
-We all stood there, waiting until finally the song was over.
+We all stood there, waiting until finally, the song was over.
 She turned to us, clearly showing us that she was annoyed we interrupted her class.
 She failed to see the irony that she was actually preventing our class from continuing.

-Could you pleeeease turn the music down just a little?!
+Could you please turn the music down just a little?!
 We discussed some more ways that maybe we could find a compromise.
-One of the ladies in her class looked at me with a stone cold face and said, “You’ll have to take this up with the director, this is not our problem!”
+One of the ladies in her class looked at me with a stone-cold face and said, “You’ll have to take this up with the director, this is not our problem!”

 Agh, I was so angry at this point!
 My blood was boiling!
 I couldn’t understand how people could be so unwilling to compromise even a little!
 I felt like saying “People like you are what’s wrong with this world!” haha, oh, but I didn’t.